vanyaayy/Sentiment-Analysis-ML-50.007/README.md

 # Sentiment Analysis ML-50.007 Project
 Description:
 Our goal is to build a sequence labelling system for training data and use it to predict tag sequences for new sentences.
-Specifically, we will be building two sentiment analysis systems for two different languages from scratch.
+Specifically, we will be building two sentiment analysis systems for two different languages from scratch using the Hidden Markov Model (HMM).

 Part 1: \
 Simply run the part1_code.py file \